 Sim Bhullar is one of the tallest players in the NBA who currently plays for Yulon Luxgen Dinos.

 He is a professional player from Canada (and also the first player of Indian descent).
-During the time of college days, Sim committed to play for New Mexico.
-But Sim got drafted by the Sacramento Kings.
+During college days, Sim committed to play for New Mexico but later got drafted by the Sacramento Kings.

 After playing for the two seasons, Sim waived off from the kings.
 In 2014, he acquired for the NBA Development League with Reno Bighorns as an affiliate player to the kings.